Skip to content Skip to navigation

 And raw kale can be 'massaged' into tangy tenderness with a pinch of salt and a splash of cider vinegar.
 It then lends itself to various combinations, like a vegetarian lasagne.

-Don’t forget to pick up your kale here!
+Don’t forget to pick up your veggies here!